himavarshithreddy/brnk-url-shortener/README.md

-# **brnk — URLs on diet.**
+# **BRNK — URLs on diet.**

-**brnk** is a bold, fast, and free URL shortener & QR code generator.
+**BRNK** is a bold, fast, and free URL shortener & QR code generator.
 Paste any long link, get a clean short URL or a styled QR code in seconds — no sign-up, no fluff.
 Heavy borders, hard shadows, and raw typography.
 That's the brnk way.

 ---